 Of course, search engine optimization and social media promotion should be higher priorities.
 But don’t underestimate the power of getting listed in the right web directories.

-Listing your business in reputable directories can increase your visibility and website traffic.
+Listing your business in reputable web directories can increase your visibility and website traffic.
 They offer another channel to put your business on the map both online and in the real world.